 How many students are in LASP?

-LASP is made up of the six themed programs and has room for 120 first year students, about 10% of the incoming first years in the College of Arts & Sciences.
+LASP is made up of the six themed programs and has room for 130 first year students, less than 10% of the incoming first years in the College of Arts & Sciences.

 What are my chances of getting into the LASP program I want?